Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Results

-Fig.~\ref{fig2}a presents, from left to right, a photograph of a $32 \times 32$ 1-transistor-1-resistor (1T1R) chip, optical micrographs of the RM array, a transmission electron microscopy (TEM) image of a 1T1R cell, and TEM images of the TiN/Ta$_2$O$_5$/TaO$_x$/TiN RM stack.
+Fig.~\ref{fig2}a presents optical micrographs of the $128 \times 128$ RM array and TEM images of the TiN/TaO$_x$/TiN RM stack (see Supplementary Fig.~1 for the detailed chip architecture).
 Panels (b)-(f) of Fig.~\ref{fig2} summarise the electrical characteristics and multilevel read/write capabilities of the RM devices.
 Quasi-static $I$--$V$ sweeps over 50 cycles (Fig.~\ref{fig2}b) exhibit highly uniform bipolar resistive switching.
 Robust endurance is observed over 30{,}000 cycles of SET and RESET operations (Fig.~\ref{fig2}c).
 Single-shot SET programming yields more than 128 approximately linearly spaced conductance levels (Fig.~\ref{fig2}d), demonstrating the strong multilevel capability of the RM cells.
 Repeated readout of 17 RM cells with distinct conductance levels (Fig.~\ref{fig2}e) demonstrates stable programmed conductances over $10^6$~s, with minimal temporal fluctuations and read noise, indicating excellent read stability.
 Fig.~\ref{fig2}f shows programming trajectories for four RM cells targeting distinct conductance values, each requiring tens of operations.

 Panels (g)-(h) of Fig.~\ref{fig2} highlight the challenges inherent in RM programming.
 In Fig.~\ref{fig2}g, target conductance maps encoding the `CL' (continual learning) and `UL' (machine unlearning) patterns are programmed using a halting criterion that stops the write operation when the programming error is within a 2~$\mu$S tolerance, resulting in only a small residual conductance error and programmed maps that closely match the targets.

 Achieving this precision, however, requires iterative tuning.
 Fig.~\ref{fig2}h quantifies this trade-off by plotting the mean number of programming cycles per cell against the conductance error (shaded area, standard deviation); higher precision demands substantially more iterations.
 For example, achieving an error below 1~$\mu$S requires approximately 50 cycles per cell on average.